Multi-file virtual datasets with VirtualiZarr

 dataset.

-file, this work doesn’t have to be repeated for anyone else to use this dataset.
-All they need is to pass the combined reference file to Xarray
+**Since we saved the combined virtual dataset, this work doesn’t have to be repeated for anyone else to use this dataset.
+All they need is to pass the reference file storing the virtual dataset to Xarray

 and it is as if they had a Zarr